eneroth/plato/README.md

 (erase! base-key path-vector)
 ```

-Removes a key and corresponding value from local storage.
+Remove a key and corresponding value from local storage.
 For example,

 ```clojure
 (erase! "com.example.my-state" [:a :b :c])